zcattacz/PJON_wiki/Documentation.md

   PJON<SoftwareBitBang> bus;

 ```
-Now the PJON bus runs with the default strategy SoftwareBitBang, and no id is assigned to the device, still able to communicate using `BROADCAST` id and to try to acquire an id using the `acquire_id` method.
+Now the PJON bus runs with the default strategy (see [Strategies](https://github.com/gioblu/PJON/wiki/Strategies)) [SoftwareBitBang](https://github.com/gioblu/PJON/wiki/SoftwareBitBang), and no id is assigned to the device, still able to communicate using `BROADCAST` id and to try to acquire an id using the `acquire_id` method.
 If you need to predefine the device id on instantiation, pass the selected id as shown below:
 ```cpp
   PJON<> bus(1); // Device id 1
 ```